alienmem/php-mysql-forum-platform/README.md

 **Why this approach:** Validates both user ID and nickname are set in session, ensuring complete authentication state before allowing access to protected pages.

 **SQL Injection Prevention**
-- Parameterized queries used throughout
-- Input validation on all forms
+- Basic input validation is used on some forms
-- Prepared statements for database operations

 **Access Control**
 - User vs admin role separation